katejarne/Kernel_Max_mean_discrepancy_EEG_Age/Estimation_of_distance_matrices/Readme.txt

 Run main_eeg.py to generate the matrices per channel Run main_eeg_for_combined.py to generate the combined distance matrices (not implemented in the paper)

+The definition of kernel distances is in mmd_def.py The function to actually calculate the distance is mm_estimation_ind.py